Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Cricopharyngeal spasm can affect people of all ages, even children.
-The condition may be related to other health issues, such as acid reflux, inflammatory problems or neurological issues.
-It’s estimated that over 5% of people who have serious strokes will develop cricopharyngeal spasm to some degree.
+Cricopharyngeal spasms can affect people of all ages, even children.
+They may be related to other issues, like acid reflux, inflammatory diseases or neurological conditions.

 Symptoms and Causes

-Cricopharyngeal symptoms can range from mild to severe.
+Cricopharyngeal spasm symptoms can range from mild to severe.
 They may include:

-• Feeling as though there’s a lump in your throat that can’t be cleared.
+• Feeling like there’s a lump in your throat that you can’t clear

 Advertisement